Master of Arts Interdisciplinary Studies (MAIS) 616

 Prerequisite: MAIS 601 or professor approval is required.

-Welcome to Master of Arts-Integrated Studies 616: Writing the Self: The Experience and Potential of Writing for the Purpose of Personal Development.
+Welcome to Master of Arts-Interdisciplinary Studies 616: Writing the Self: The Experience and Potential of Writing for the Purpose of Personal Development.
 Writing is an important form of human expression and a valuable tool in academia for reporting findings, expressing points of view, or furthering an area of study.
 Some university students view writing merely as a technical skill-or, at worst, a necessary evil in the process of obtaining certification.
 However, writing offers diverse potentials, such as giving the writer the opportunity to explore, define, and refine his or her internal experiences.

 Compelling evidence exists that the writing process may enhance and expand personal development in a variety of contexts and that writing has therapeutic benefits.
 This course focuses on exploring these potentials, by engaging students in the writing process and by inviting them to review, study, discuss, and evaluate existing contexts where writing is being used for therapy, creativity, and self-expression, and for research on the writing process.